self-actuated/actuated.com/posts/2023-10-24-arm-ci-cncf-ampere.md

 ---
-title: Announcing managed Arm CI for CNCF projects (draft post)
+title: Announcing managed Arm CI for CNCF projects
 description: "Ampere Computing and The Cloud Native Computing Foundation are sponsoring a pilot of actuated's managed Arm CI for CNCF projects."
 tags:
 - cloudnative